 The Fund promotes effective communication with unitholders.
 The Board has developed a strategy within its Continuous Disclosure Policy to ensure unitholders are informed of all major developments affecting the Fund's performance, governance, activities and state of affairs.
 Each unitholder is also provided online access to Boardroom Pty Limited (Registry) to allow them to receive communications from, and send communication to, the Responsible Entity and the Registry.
-This also includes using a website to facilitate communication with unitholders.
+This also includes using a website and a dedicated investor relations program to facilitate communication with unitholders.